LaunchCodeEducation/skills-back-end-java/assignments/techjobs-mvc/README.md

 This controller provides functionality for users to see lists of all values of a given data column: employer, location, skill, and position type.
 If you look at the corresponding page at `/list` you'll see there's also an "All" option presented.
 That one doesn't work yet; you'll fully implement that view in your work.

-At the top of `ListController` is a special method known as a **constructor**.
-We'll soon explore constructors in detail, but all you need to understand for the purpose of this assignment is that it allows for data to be initialized.
-We use it to populate `columnChoices` with values.
-This HashMap plays the same role as it did in the console app, which is to provide a centralized collection of the different list and search options presented throughout the user interface.
+At the top of `ListController` is a constructor that we use to populate `columnChoices` with values.
+The `columnChoices` HashMap plays the same role as it did in the console app, which is to provide a centralized collection of the different list and search options presented throughout the user interface.

 `ListController` also has `index`, `listColumnValues`, and `listJobsByColumnAndValue` handler methods, with routes as annotated above the method definitions.
 The first of these simply displays the different types of lists that the user can view.
 The latter two display actual data obtained from `JobData`.

 In the `listColumnValues` method, the controller uses the query parameter passed in as `column` to determine which values to fetch from `JobData`.
 In the case of `"all"` it will fetch all job data, and then render the `list-jobs.html` view template.
 In all other cases, it fetches only the values for the given column and passes them to the `list-column.html` view template.
 We'll explore these templates in a moment.

 In the `listJobsByColumnAndValue` method, we take in two query parameters: `column` and `value`.
-This has the net result of working similarly to the search functionality, in that we are "searching" for a particular value with in a particular column and display jobs that match.
-However, this is slightly different from search in that the user will arrive at this handler method as a result of clicking on a link within one of our views, rather than via submitting a form.
+This has the net result of working similarly to the search functionality, in that we are "searching" for a particular value within a particular column and then displaying jobs that match.
+However, this is slightly different from the other way of searching in that the user will arrive at this handler method as a result of clicking on a link within one of our views, rather than via submitting a form.
 We'll see where these links originate when we look at the views.
 Also note that the `listJobsByColumnAndValue` method doesn't deal with an "all" scenario; it only displays jobs matching a specific value in a specific column.

 #### The Views